Alex-Paris/template_server/README.md

 *express-async-errors* - Let the possibility to use a class to proccess error messages.

+*handlebars* - Uses templates to generate HTML or other text formats.

 *jsonwebtoken* - Method to authenticate services in "rest".
 Divided by 3 parts: Headers, Payload and Signature.

+*nodemailer* - Use ethereal for test mail sending.

 *pg* - PostgreSQL components.